ocaml/MPP-language-blender/specs.md

 # MDD is a language blender.

-This is a draft concerning its specifications.
+This is a draft for its specifications and documentation.

 --------------------------------------------------